 This one looks delicious, I thought, as I swirled the wine around in my glass and took an indelicately large slurp.

-Ah yes, a definite whiff of petrol and a lingering salami taste.
+Ah yes, a definite whiff of petrol and a lingering taste of salami.
 Is that normal for a Malbec, I wondered, as I eyed its oddly neon hues.
-No, my partner said, but the sommelier had advised us not to do the wine tasting on the pavement.
+No, my partner said, but the sommelier had advised us not to sit out on the pavement when we did the wine tasting.

 We couldn’t resist, though.
 The tables outside The Vines of Mendoza were so inviting in the warm night air.
 Now five of Argentina’s regional specialities were neatly arranged in front of a pungent platter of cheese and smoked meat we’d ordered to soak up the alcohol.
 It was delicious, but even the hearty Malbecs struggled to match the flavoursome olives and chorizo.

 Vines of Mendoza wine bar and its knowledgeable young staff was a fabulous find.
 It hadn’t been the smartest plan, spending 14 days in Argentina without going anywhere near a vineyard.
 Not visiting a wine farm is almost as sacrilegious as declaring yourself vegetarian in this land of the beef and vine.
 I’m no more a vegetarian than I am a teetotaller, but time, rather than unwilling tastebuds, was the problem.
 Argentina is a mighty big country to tour, from its long, skinny tail near the Antarctic right up to its broad shoulders that muscle up against its neighbours Brazil and Chile in a macho Latin American style at the top.